API, also REST API

 Velocity, also Capacity of Sprints (Iterations) and Team Iterations

 Total story effort - the number of points or ideal hours - you can complete in a Sprint (Iteration) or Team Iteration is your team's velocity.
-Velocity reached in previous sprint or iteration can be set as capacity limit for the next one.
+Velocity reached in the previous sprint or iteration can be set as a capacity limit for the next one.
 Average velocity is a useful long-term predictor rather than a predictor of what a team may complete in exactly the next iteration.